mhnagaoka/crawler/README.md

 It comprises of two main modules:

-- a REST API server that shows the web page information stored in the database
+- a REST API server that shows the web page information stored in the database;
-- a CLI crawler used to crawl web pages and populate the database and .
+- a CLI crawler used to crawl web pages and populate the database.

 ## Building and Running with Docker